frequently asked questions

 All the Course titles are links to the courses.
 (Worldview Course or Kinship Course etc.) Just click (or double click) any Course title and it will open up.
 Then scroll down to the bottom of the page and the course and all of the lessons will be there.
 Click on the Course title or the Expand button to find where you want to start, or continue.

 Your courses are always active for you to revisit at any time you want to.
-They will remain available to you for twelve months from time of purchase.
 This includes the courses that you have completed.
 Just click on the Course title (Worldview Course or Kinship Course etc.) to access them.